In two and half decades, Dadaab and Kakuma have become cities of war. The ones you can never leave.

 A thousand kilometers away, another small city of tents and war grew from the small town of Kakuma.
 It was a similar story of pain, conflict, and flight.
 This time in Sudan.
 It too, would burn for two decades.
 And then some.

 At the time, the idea of hosting thousands of people fleeing the war wasn’t at all controversial.
 The Kenyan political class knew what it had done, joining up with Ethiopia and many of Siad Barre’s enemies to oust him.
-There had been no plan for what came after him, and no one thought the embers would never stop burning.
+There had been no plan for what came after him, and no one thought the embers would still be burning three decades later.

 For Kenya, Kakuma and Dadaab came as a chance to finally figure out the North.
 Up until this point, the north was a desert no one in Nairobi knew much about but its wars and bandits.
 It bled money from the state, about $8 million a year at the height of the Shifta wars and its massacres.
 The north wasn’t part of the Kenyan narrative, and yet it wasn’t exempt from it.
 It could play host to the refugees with little or no consequence to the people in Nairobi.
 Except respect on the world stage and money, lots of it.